-Commands · Cloudflare Workers docs
+Commands

 preview_id in your

-wrangler.toml before you can start the session.
+wrangler.toml file before you can start the session.
 This is so that you do not accidentally write changes to your production namespace while you are developing.
 You may make

 preview_id equal to

-id if you would like to preview with your production namespace, but you should make sure that you are not writing things to KV that would break your production Worker.
+id if you would like to preview with your production namespace, but you should ensure that you are not writing values to KV that would break your production Worker.

 Previewing on Windows Subsystem for Linux (WSL 1/2)